xiemengrain/TeamChat/README.md

 # TeamChat
-A application that supports team chatting
+An application that supports team chatting